-If you'd like to compose your own songs, knowing the fundamentals of chord relationships is invaluable; Recognising common chord progressions alllows you to figure out the chords in a song; Playing along with other musicians without always needing to have the chords provided is fun, and a useful skill to have.
+If you'd like to compose your own songs, knowing the fundamentals of chord relationships is invaluable; recognising common chord progressions alllows you to figure out the chords in a song; playing along with other musicians without always needing to have the chords provided is fun, and a useful skill to have.

 Once the key of a song is established, we would commonly use a set of chords related to the notes in the diatonic scale of that key.
 For each different note in the scale, we can make a triad.
-With seven different notes in the scale, that makes 7 triads.
-For the C scale the notes would be C, D, E, F, G, A, B. Starting with note C we make the triad C-E-G, then a triad with D-F-A, then E-G-B etc. Each triad is formed by skipping every second note.
+With seven different notes in the scale, that makes seven triads.
+For the C major scale the seven notes would be C, D, E, F, G, A, B. Starting with note C we make the triad C-E-G, then a triad with D-F-A, then E-G-B etc. Each triad is formed by skipping every second note.
 Here's what we end up with for C.

 Chords that work together